chains-project/bacardi/results/results_baseline_api_diff_cot/gpt-4o-mini/923a6b2027e3ca1762deb6a60fc0a768c284122b/patches/patch1/responses/MkQueryMatchers.java_response.txt

 import java.net.URI;
 import org.hamcrest.Matcher;
-import org.hamcrest.Matchers; // This import will be removed import org.hamcrest.core.Is; // New import to replace Matchers
+import org.hamcrest.Matchers; // This import will be removed

 /**
  * Convenient set of matchers for {@link MkQuery}.